clindsey/jsQuad/README.md

 Note that it is also perfectly reasonable to store point objects as well, just pretend it's boundaries are the same.

+Object method requirements
+---
+For flexability, this implementation defers certain logic to the contained objects, thus requiring that they provide the following methods:

+	.QTenclosed(xMin, yMin, xMax, yMax) -> boolean
+returns true if the object fits entirely within the boundaries given.

+	.QToverlaps(xMin, yMin, xMax, yMax) -> boolean
+return true if the object overlaps the boundaries given.

+	.QTquadrant(x,y) -> number
+returns 0 if the object overlaps either x or y, or a quadrant 1-4 (from the upper right counterclockwise)

+	.QTminDistance(xMin, yMin, xMax, yMax) -> number
+returns the mimumum distance of the object and the given boundary, along either the x or y axis.

+	.QTsetParent(parent) -> void
+stores the given parent node somewhere it can be recalled.

+	.QTgetParent() -> node
+returns the stored parent node.

+No access to the objects will occur except through these methods.
+This enables object boundary definitions to be handled in whatever manner is most suitable for that type.
+Note that if objects are moved they should call the quadtree's .reinsert(child) method in order to rebuild the tree.

 Useage
 ===
 Creation